Phenylketonuria (PKU) - Topic Overview

 People who have PKU need to follow a reduced-protein diet throughout their lives.
 For a few people, treatment with sapropterin (Kuvan) may help when used with a PKU diet.
 Talk to your doctor about the pros and cons of this medicine.

 You'll need regular blood tests to check your phenylalanine level.
-Testing once a month is suggested.2 If the level builds up, it can affect your IQ and your ability to learn, think, and understand.
+If the level builds up, it can affect your IQ and your ability to learn, think, and understand.